Bhaskar Menon: Awards and honors

 In 1990, Menon was appointed to the rank of "Chevalier de l'Ordre des Arts et des Lettres" (Knight of the Order of Arts and Letters) by the French Minister of Culture.
 This order is one of the principal decorations conferred by the French Republic to honor individuals who had distinguished themselves by their contributions to the influence of the arts and literature.
 Other recipients of the Award include Herbert von Karajan, Wilhelm Kempff, Ray Charles, Leonard Cohen and Jack Nicholson.

 After EMI

 Menon became the chairman of I.M.I.
 (International Media Investments Incorporated), which he founded in 1995.
 This Beverly Hills-based company provides investment support and consultancy services for new and developing creative ventures in media, entertainment and leisure businesses.
 He also served as a director on the boards of corporations in the US, Europe & Asia, including as an independent director of NDTV.com from 2005 to 2016.

-Menon died on 4 March 2021 and is survived by his wife and two sons.
+Menon died on 4 March 2021 at the age of 86 and was survived by his wife and two sons.